- Investigators & Co-Investigators

 Bonnie Klimes-Dougan, Ph.D, LP

-Dr. Klimes-Dougan is an Associate Professor of Psychology at the University of Minnesota.
+Dr. Klimes-Dougan (she/her) is a Professor of Psychology at the University of Minnesota.
 She received a bachelor of science from Loma Linda University.
 She completed doctoral training in clinical psychology at Florida State University, completed her internship at Duke University and postdoctoral fellowship at the National Institutes of Mental Health.
 She was a faculty at the Catholic University of America before being hired by the University of Minnesota in 2004.
 Dr. Klimes-Dougan's research focuses on the stress system, considering risk and protective factors for distress, depression and despair in adolescents.

 Co-Investigators